 On 26th of February I will be speaking for the PASS DBA Virtual Chapter!
 I will present on the topic of Distributed Replay in SQL Server 2012 and how it can help you do performance tuning, application compatibility testing and forecasting.
 So if you are interested in any of those three above or you feel like they are important for you and your job, register for the webinar and I hope to see you online!

-Update: Below are the questions that I did not have time to cover during the webinar.
+Update: Below are the recording and the questions that I did not have time to cover during the webinar.
 I hope that they will be helpful to you: Read More

 SQLHangout #15 with Richard Campbell(site|twitter) who is also the host of RunAs Radio - one of the most popular podcasts in the IT world(I was on it too recently) joined me to talk about the concept of DevOps.
 If you haven’t heard about this emerging role or if you are interested in how DevOps will change your current role as a DBA or developer, I think you will definitely like this one!
 Enjoy watching!

 Posted on January 29, 2014